 Sudbury Carving Club

 The Sudbury Carving Club meets at the Parkside Centre in the Hobby Room on Tuesday nights.
 This club is open to anyone interested in learning to carve a bird.
-Wood is available at a nominal cost to use in your carving.
+Woo is available at a nominal cost to use in your carving.
 Some supplies you will need to bring are; a carving knife, wood chisels, rasps and sand paper.
-Participants who have not previously carved at the ParkSide Centre should register for the morning classes as space is limited in the evening class.

 We are the Sudbury Photo club, Sudbury Photography club, or the Sudbury Camera Club, but no matter what you call us we consist of lifelong enthusiasts, to first time camera owners.
 Please come out to our meetings and share in our love for photography.